harneetlang/helix/readme.md

+as of Sep 26, 2025 , this is not working.
+Any help is well appreciated for docs visit - docs.harneetlang.com

 # Harneet Language Support for Helix

 This folder contains Helix configuration, a Tree-sitter grammar scaffold, and a theme for the Harneet programming language (`.ha`).